Data-model Coevolution as the Architectural Principle for AI-Native Materials Databases: Results

-To assess the chemical creativity of our closed-loop workflow, we analyze the local anionic motifs emerging in the Li–P–S chemical space.
-Figure~\ref{fig:fig4}a visualizes the t-SNE distribution of local structural fingerprints of all S.U.N structures (excluding Li atoms), where colored clusters highlight representative thiophosphate anions shown in Figure~\ref{fig:fig4}b–m.
+To examine whether the closed-loop workflow can autonomously recover and extend chemically meaningful local motifs, we analyze the emerging anionic building units in the Li–P–S node.
+Figure~\ref{fig:fig4}a shows the distribution of local structural fingerprints of all S.U.N. structures (excluding Li atoms), visualized using t-SNE.
+Distinct clusters correspond to representative thiophosphate anions shown in Figure~\ref{fig:fig4}b–m.

-When compared with the MP2020 + Alexandria\cite{schmidtDataset175kStable2022, schmidtMachineLearningAssistedDeterminationGlobal2023} dataset (Alex-MP), on which the generative model was pretrained\cite{zeniGenerativeModelInorganic2025}, the workflow successfully reproduces a broad range of known anionic units.
-These include motifs widely reported in the Li–P–S family, such as the PS$_4^{3-}$ tetrahedron anion and (PS$_3$)$_n^{n-}$ corner-sharing chains found in Li$_3$PS$_4$ and LiPS$_3$, as well as motifs present in other metal thiophosphates within the training set but absent from Li–P–S, for example, the P$_2$S$_6^{2-}$ edge-sharing dimer, the P$_2$S$_7^{4-}$ corner-sharing dimer, the PS$_3^{2-}$ triangular monomer featuring P(\MakeUppercase{\romannumeral 4}) and the dimer P$_2$S$_6^{4-}$ with a P-P bond.
+Relative to the combined MP-2020\cite{jainCommentaryMaterialsProject2013} and Alexandria datasets\cite{schmidtDataset175kStable2022, schmidtMachineLearningAssistedDeterminationGlobal2023} (Alex–MP) on which the generative model was pretrained\cite{zeniGenerativeModelInorganic2025}, the workflow successfully reproduces a broad range of known anionic motifs.
+These include units well established in Li–P–S compounds, such as the PS$_4^{3-}$ tetrahedron and (PS$_3$)$_n^{n-}$ corner-sharing chains found in Li$_3$PS$_4$ and LiPS$_3$.
+In addition, the model generates motifs that appear in other metal thiophosphates within the training set but are absent from known Li–P–S phases, including the P$_2$S$_6^{2-}$ edge-sharing dimer, the P$_2$S$_7^{4-}$ corner-sharing dimer, the PS$_3^{2-}$ triangular monomer, and the P$_2$S$_6^{4-}$ unit featuring a P–P bond.

-Beyond these, the model also generates "imagined", ring-like and polymeric motifs that do not appear in any thiophosphate compounds within the combined training set, such as (PS$_3$)$_3^{3-}$, P$_3$S$_8^{3-}$, two isomers of P$_2$S$_8^{2-}$, and polymeric (PS$_4$)$_n^{n-}$.
-Remarkably, many of these motifs correspond to species discovered early in niche experimental syntheses or spectroscopic studies of thiophosphate compounds, some (such as polymeric (PS$_4$)$_n^{n-}$) even reflecting a recent designing strategy against contact loss \cite{katoLithiumionconductiveSulfidePolymer2021}, confirming the chemical plausibility, the imaginative creativity and the reasoning consistency of the generative workflow.
-A summary of motif occurrences is provided in Table~\ref{tab:motifs}, indicating which P–S anionic units are present in the training set and whether they have previously been reported in Li–P–S or other chemical systems, together with experimental references.
+Beyond reproducing motifs present in the generative model's pretraining data, the workflow also generates ring-like and polymeric anions that do not appear in any thiophosphate compounds within the combined Alex–MP dataset.
+Examples include (PS$_3$)$_3^{3-}$, P$_3$S$_8^{3-}$, two isomers of P$_2$S$_8^{2-}$, and polymeric (PS$_4$)$_n^{n-}$.
+Remarkably, many of these motifs have been reported in earlier experimental syntheses or spectroscopic studies of thiophosphate chemistry, despite being absent from commonly used computational databases.
+Some motifs, such as polymeric (PS$_4$)$_n^{n-}$, are also consistent with recent design strategies proposed for mitigating contact loss in sulfide electrolytes\cite{katoLithiumionconductiveSulfidePolymer2021}.
+A systematic summary of motif occurrences, their presence in the training set, and corresponding experimental references is provided in Table~\ref{tab:motifs}.